omarkmu/krdict.py/PYPI_README.md

 pip install krdict.py
 ```

-You can also install from one of the [releases](https://github.com/omarkmu/krdict.py/releases).
+You can also install from one of the [GitHub releases](https://github.com/omarkmu/krdict.py/releases).

 ## Usage
 To use most of the functionality provided by this module, you'll need to generate an API key via